Procurement Strategy - The Number One Mistake Most Companies Make

 Or in other words: A company can have two types of suppliers:

-1) External suppliers – who we normally call ‘suppliers’.
+- External suppliers – what we normally call ‘suppliers’.

-2) Internal suppliers – who we normally call ’employees’.
+- Internal suppliers – what we normally call ‘employees’.

 Management by Objectives (MBO) for ‘internal suppliers’ (employees)

-Management by Objectives (MBO) or Management by Results (MBR) as the recognised Harvard Professor Peter Drucker named it, is widely recognised as best practice within management.
+Management by objectives (MBO) or Management by results (MBR) as the recognised Harvard Professor Peter Drucker named it, is widely recognised as the best practice within management.
 According to George Odiome, MBO can be defined as:

-MBO can be illustrated as the 5-step process below:
+MBO can be illustrated as below 5-step process:

-It is widely recognised among top leaders and business thinkers that MBO is the best way to manage organisations, internal business units, teams and people – or the internal suppliers, as I call them.
+It is widely recognised among top leaders and business thinkers that MBO is the best way to manage organisations, internal business units, teams and people, or the internal supplier as I call them.

 Management of external suppliers

-However, when we look at the management of external suppliers, companies do NOT practice MBO.
-Many would object to this claim by responding with something like:
+However, when we look at management of external suppliers’ companies do NOT practice MBO.
+Many would object to this claim by saying something like:

 Objection 1: ‘We manage our suppliers very closely on cost.’